Implementing a robust data quality management strategy starts with tracking the right data quality KPIs.

 An example metric for accuracy is finding the percentage of values that are correct compared to the actual value.

 Maintaining synchronicity between different databases is essential.
-To ensure data remains consistent on a daily basis, software systems are often the answer.
+To ensure data remains consistent on a daily basis, software systems and good reference data management practices are often the answer.

-We saved one client over $800,000 by ensuring phone and email data consistency across their databases.
+One client using CloverDX to improve their data quality saved over $800,000 by ensuring phone and email data consistency across their databases.
 Not bad for a simple adjustment to their data quality strategy.

 An example metric for consistency is the percent of values that match across different records/reports.

-If we take our previous case study as an example, they relied on direct mail.
-But, without the correct formatting it was hard to identify household members or employees of an organization.
+If we take our previous case study as an example, the company relied on direct mail.
+But without the correct address formatting it was hard to identify household members or employees of an organization.
 Improving their data validation process eliminated this issue for good.

 An example metric for validity is finding the percentage of data that have values within the domain of acceptable values.